w-tr/books/how_to_win_friends_and_influence_people/README.md

 - [x] Part One: Fundamental techniques in handling people
     - [x] If you want to gather honey, don't kick over the beehive
     - [x] The big secret of dealing with people
-    - [x] He who can do htis has the whole world in him.
+    - [x] He who can do this has the whole world in him.
 He who cannot walks a lonely way
 - [x] Part Two: Six ways to make people like you
     - [x] Do this and you'll be welcome anywhere
     - [x] A simple way to make a good first impression